 Crafting any hospital marketing plan is a near-impossible task.
-The principal challenge is to satisfy the numerous and diverse internal demands, and to do so with finite (often shrinking) resources.
+The principal challenge is to satisfy the numerous and diverse internal demands, and to do so with finite (and often shrinking) resources.

-It needs to be a cohesive and coordinated plan that effectively reaches various audiences and serves or supports a range of service lines in a variety of service areas.
+It needs to be a cohesive, coordinated plan that effectively reaches your organization’s various audiences and serves or supports a range of service lines in a variety of service areas.

 - Behavioral Health